JuliaMath/Sobol.jl/README.md

 ## Algorithm

-This is an independent implementation, by Steven G. Johnson, of the algorithm for generation of Sobol sequences in up to 1111 dimensions described in:
+This is an independent implementation, originally by Steven G. Johnson, of the algorithm for generation of Sobol sequences in up to 1111 dimensions described in: